Deformations of biorthogonal ensembles and universality: Introduction

 A rigorous mathematical justification of universality is often possible in models that have an integrable structure.
 In the aforementioned random matrix theory, for instance, a form of integrability arises at the level of eigenvalues, which in many models are described in terms of determinantal point processes.
 In such models, the relevant statistics are encoded in a function of two variables, the correlation kernel, which depends on the size of the system in a parametric way.
 Through the analysis of this correlation kernel in the large size limit, one is able to leverage local information to provide universality results in its various different forms.

-A natural viewpoint on universality is that deformations of the original system should not affect their large size microscopic behavior.
+A natural viewpoint on universality is that {\rev perturbations or deformations} of the original system should not affect their large size microscopic behavior.
 While it is widely understood that microscopic properties are indeed little affected by macroscopic and mesoscopic deformations of models, we will show in contrast that they are sensitive to microscopic deformations.
 More precisely, we will show that such microscopic deformations lead to entire novel families of possible microscopic limit point processes.

-We consider a large family of determinantal point processes, known as biorthogonal ensembles, consisting of a number $n$ of particles whose correlation functions admit a representation in terms of biorthogonal functions.
+We consider a large family of determinantal point processes, known as biorthogonal ensembles, {\rev consisting of $n$ particles} whose correlation functions admit a representation in terms of biorthogonal functions.
 This family of processes encompasses several important random matrix models, certain families of growth processes, polymer models, random tilings, random partitions and more.
-We consider deformations of biorthogonal ensembles, and investigate under which conditions the behavior of the original biorthogonal ensemble carries over to the deformed ensemble, in the limit of a large number of particles.
-If the original biorthogonal ensemble satisfies some form of universality on microscopic scales, will the deformed biorthogonal ensemble satisfy the same type of universality, or will the deformation cause a different type of microscopic behavior?
+We consider deformations of biorthogonal ensembles, and investigate under which conditions the behavior of the original biorthogonal ensemble carries over to the deformed ensemble, in the limit of a large number of particles. {\rev Here, we are concerned with the following question:} if the original biorthogonal ensemble satisfies some form of universality on microscopic scales, will the deformed biorthogonal ensemble satisfy the same type of universality, or will the deformation cause a different type of microscopic behavior?

 For a class of deformations of the finite $n$ particle system which take place at a microscopic scale, we will show that in the large $n$ limit, the universal limiting point process is also deformed.
-Remarkably, both the deformed biorthogonal ensemble and the deformed universal limiting point process can be constructed via a procedure of marking and conditioning.
-In this way, even if the limiting point process is deformed, our results show that it is still determined by the universal limit of the non-deformed biorthogonal ensemble, together with the form of the deformation.
+Remarkably, both the deformed biorthogonal ensemble and the deformed limiting point process can be constructed via a procedure of marking and conditioning.
+In this way, even if the limiting point process is deformed, our results show that it is still determined by the limit of the non-deformed biorthogonal ensemble, together with the form of the deformation.

 The main conceptual novelty is that we approach this problem via the probability generating functional of the point processes and not via the more commonly used scaling limits of correlation kernels.
 This different angle has two major advantages.
 Firstly, we do not need to perform a technical asymptotic analysis of the deformed models and we can instead rely on knowledge of the undeformed point process combined with properties of the deformation.
 Secondly, we only need minimal regularity requirements for the deformations.